soundpress/RulesOfNYC/docs/c09/index.rst

    (4) Dwelling units in property whose average unit assessed value is more than $60,000: for fiscal years 2012/13, 2013/14 and 2014/15, 17.5%.

 (b) Non-primary residence abatement.
-The amount of the abatement for any dwelling units eligible for the non-primary residence abatement as provided in subdivision (b) of § 50-03 of this title will be the following percentage of the real property taxes attributable to or due on such dwelling units:
+The amount of the abatement for any dwelling units eligible for the non-primary residence abatement as provided in subdivision (b) of 19 RCNY § 50-03 will be the following percentage of the real property taxes attributable to or due on such dwelling units:

    (1) Dwelling units in property whose average unit assessed value is less than or equal to $15,000: